If you meet all eligibility requirements you will automatically be considered for one of the fully funded places.

 Find information on paying fees by instalments

-In partnership with the Scottish Aquaculture Innovation Centre, the University of Stirling is currently offering 15 fully funded places on a select range of Masters Programmes during 2017/18.
+In partnership with the Scottish Funding Council (SFC), Scottish Aquaculture Innovation Centre and The Data Lab, the University of Stirling is currently offering up to 85 fully funded places on a select range of Masters Programmes during 2017/18.
 For each place, the full cost of tuition will be covered across a diverse set of courses.

 All of the cutting-edge programmes supported by this funding have been handpicked because they arm graduates with all the skills necessary to impact Scotland's key up-and-coming industries – and each scholarship is supported by a set of inclusive eligibility requirements.